lucidrains/st-moe-pytorch/README.md

 - <a href="https://stability.ai/">StabilityAI</a> for the generous sponsorship, as well as my other sponsors, for affording me the independence to open source artificial intelligence.

+- <a href="https://github.com/arankomat">Aran Komatsuzaki</a> for consultation on mixture-of-experts, for removal of 2-level MoE and simplifications to code

 ## Usage

 ```python